-Length - all things being equal a longer rod will cast further than a shorter one.
-This is because it acts as a bigger lever allowing you to throw the lure at much higher speed.
+Length – all things being equal a longer rod will cast further than a shorter one.
+This is because it acts as a bigger lever allowing you to throw the lure at a much higher speed.

-Power - power can sometimes be confused with action.
+Power – power can sometimes be confused with action.
 Power is in fact an easy way to determine how much strength a rod blank has.
-Rod power and what the lure rating of the rod are directly linked.
+Rod power and the lure rating of the rod are directly linked.

 Action – a spinning rod’s action describes how sensitive the rod is and where exactly the bend in the rod blank starts.
 There are generally three main types of action:

 - Fast – The bend in the rod blank will tend to start higher up usually near or at the top one third of the rod length.
 A faster action rod has a more sensitive rod tip giving much better sensitivity and feel but they tend to cast a shorter distance.

 - Moderate – Moderate action rod blank will usually start their bend somewhere in the middle.
 They are useful as an all round rod.

 - Slow – Slow actions will tend to start their bend nearer the butt of the rod where the reel sits.
 They allow you to load the full rod blank with power when casting, and as a result will get a much bigger distance than a fast action rod.

 - Materials – Most modern bass spinning rods will tend to be built from graphite.
 For specialist rods you can still find the traditional fiberglass blanks of even carbon fiber ones.